simonmichael/hledger_site/src/beancount.md

 - a more active mail list
 - a better web app (Fava)
 - more automated lot tracking for investment transactions
-- an extensible data format using plugins
+- a data format extendable by plugins
-- extensibility using Python
+- a Python API

 Compared to Beancount, hledger has